Timeline and Due Dates

 RW Complete (certification)

 Often projects require the acquisition of right of way or property rights.
 Right of way certification is the point in time that the right of way acquisition requirements are met and the process completed pursuant to the Uniform Relocation Act.

-- Scheduled – Provide the month and year the agency plans to complete acquisition of the right of way.
+- Proposed – Provide the month and year the agency plans to complete acquisition of the right of way.

 - Attained – Provide the month and year right of way was certified.

 The date the agency schedules to publicly advertise a project for bids from contractors.
 When a project is advertised, it has a completed set of plans and specifications, along with a construction cost estimate.